Forgiven311/Course_Project_Wk3/README.md

 # List of Files in the Repository

-The CodeBook.md describes the variables, the data, and the work that has been performed to clean up the data.
+CodeBook.md -  Describes the variables, the data, and the work that has been performed to clean up the data.

-The run_analysis.R is the script that has been used for this work.
+run_analysis.R  -  The script with compiled code that has been used for this work.

-The result of the executing the above script is that a "TidyData.txt" file will be created, that stores the data (mean and standard deviation of each measurement per activity & subject) for later analysis.
+TidyData.txt - The clean dataset file that will be created when the run_analysis is executed.
+The data in this file includes means and standard deviations extracted from the activity & subject variables of the dataset.